J. Michael Martinez

 J. Michael Martinez was born and raised in Greeley, Colorado.
 He is a graduate of the University of Northern Colorado and received an MFA from George Mason University.

-Martinez is currently pursuing a PhD in literature at the University of Colorado at Boulder, is the poetry editor for Noemi Press, and lives in Denver, Colorado.
+Martinez is currently pursuing a PhD in literature at the University of Colorado at Boulder, is the poetry editor for Noemi Press, and lives in Denver.